 If you visit St. Peter's Methodist Church on weekdays, you will often find people here.

-It is part of our mission and service to open our Church and halls to be used by the community and you may find coffee mornings, school assemblies, music concerts, parent and toddler groups, market research, scouts, drama groups to name but a few!
+It is part of our mission and service to open our Church and halls to be used by the community, and you may find ESOL classes, music concerts, parent and toddler groups, market research, scouts, and drama groups - to name but a few! - frequently taking place here.
+A Ukrainian Ladies' Choir regularly practices in the church and the adjoining Methodist school hold assemblies in it.
+Once a week in February 2025, our church hall will be used as a night shelter by the local holmelessness charity.

-There are often people working in the Church office - our Ministers and Centre Manager.
+There are often people working in the Church office - our Minister and Centre Manager.
 Our church is very people-centred!

 Our Sunday activities centre around worship, Junior Church and creche at 10.30am.
 We are a diverse community comprising people of all ages and backgrounds, united by a common desire to explore the Christian message and to encourage each other in living it out.